BOARD OF DIRECTORS

 From the boardrooms of Bay Street to artist co-operatives – everyone has a story to tell.
 Tess has had the privilege of assisting organizations find their voice over the roar of 21st century challenges.
 She is passionate about arts organizations that are innovative and committed to making art accessible to all.
 Tess is a graduate of Canada’s National Ballet School and continues to feed her creative soul through the adult ballet program at NBS.
 She currently serves as NBS’ Alumni Relations and Donor Communications Officer.

-Rachel Gray is Executive Director of The Stop Community Food Centre.
-Prior to joining The Stop in 2012, Rachel worked nationally and locally with homeless youth, first developing and managing Eva's Phoenix, and then as Director of Eva's National Program, facilitating national knowledge sharing initiatives and research projects, and supporting the establishment of a national, partnership based response to youth homelessness.
+Rachel Gray is the Operations Director at the Global Alliance for the Future.
+Previously, Rachel was the Executive Director of The Stop Community Food Centre, and worked nationally and locally with homeless youth, first developing and managing Eva's Phoenix, and then as Director of Eva's National Program, facilitating national knowledge sharing initiatives and research projects, and supporting the establishment of a national, partnership based response to youth homelessness.
 She worked for the Ontario Government as a special assistant to the Minister of Health.
 Rachel is the Chair of the Toronto Food Policy Council and a member of the Board of Directors for Dancing with Parkinson's.

 Dr. Jackie Bender